LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 to the Team.
 The Product Owner should not be part of the Team.
 The Product Owner maintains and manages the **Product Backlog**.

+There should be only one Product Owner per product.

 Scrum Master (SM)
 -----------------